 - Motivation is increase by achieving the goals.

-- Strategic Goals: These are largely defined targets set by higher levels of management.
+- Strategic Goals: These are largely defined as targets set by higher levels of management.

-- Operational Goals: Those goals set by lower management, which address featured and measurable outcome, are operational ones.
+- Operational Goals: Those goals set by lower management, which address featured and measurable outcomes, are operational ones.

 Link Between Goals and Plans

 Goals and Plans are co-related to each other.
 Plans are made to achieve the specified goals.
 Like Goals, there is the hierarchy of Plans also.
 It is as under:

 - Strategic Plans: These are the detailed actions laid out to acquire strategic goals.
 Top management sets up wide organizational plans.
 The time length of these plans is predisposed from 3 to 5 years or more even.